 While in London, Burroughs collaborated with celebrated British underground filmmaker Antony Balch and made several experimental short films, the best of which was Towers Open Fire.
 It featured footage of the "dream machine" invented by Brion Gysin.

 In the early 1970s, Burroughs wrote two more novels, The Wild Boys (1971) and Port Of Saints (1973), where he returned to mostly straightforward narratives.
 In need of money, he returned to the U.S. and taught creative writing at several colleges.

 He settled in New York City, in a basement apartment on the Lower East Side.
 He called it "the Bunker."
 It was part of an old YMCA building that had been renovated.
 It included lockers and communal showers.

 The punk rock scene that exploded in England had reached the U.S., and Burroughs found himself the idol of not just punk rockers, but other rock musicians as well.
 His new secretary and occasional lover, James Grauerholz, was a 21-year-old bookseller and rock musician.

 Burroughs became a columnist for the pop culture magazine Crawdaddy.
-When his punk rocker friends got him hooked on heroin again, James helped Burroughs kick and launched him on a new career path - that of a traveling performer.
+When his punk rocker friends got him hooked on heroin again, James helped Burroughs kick the habit and launched him on a new career path - that of a traveling performer.